 • Shorten the time required to confirm a clinical diagnosis of N. caninum infection

-• Ensure that herds and animal populations are free of N. caninum
+• Help ensure that herds and animal populations are free of N. caninum

 • Early prevention of spread of this parasite among a herd or population